-Now you will see all of the network adapters available on your computer or device, including virtual connections or Bluetooth devices.
+Regardless of whether you use Windows 10, Windows 7 or 8.1, you should see the list of the network adapters available on your computer or device, including virtual connections and Bluetooth devices.

-Press and hold or right click the network adapter for which you want to change the MAC address and press Properties.
+Right-click (or press and hold) the network adapter for which you want to restore the original MAC address and choose Properties.

-Another method of restoring the MAC address of your network adapter to its original value is to use a dedicated third party software.
-One of the available solutions for this operation is Technitium MAC Address Changer.
-You can download the application for free from their website and install it on your Windows based computer or device.
+Another method of restoring the MAC address of your network adapter to its original value is to use dedicated third-party software.
+Technitium MAC Address Changer is an excellent choice for this purpose.
+You can download the app for free from this website and install it on your Windows computer or device.

-Once you run the application, it will detect all of the network adapters installed on your system together with their MAC addresses.
+Run the app and wait for it to detect all the network adapters installed on your system, together with their MAC addresses.

 The application includes many useful options, such as exporting reports about the network adapters, enable or disable IPv4 and IPv6 connectivity, deleting network adapters from the registry and automatically restarting the network adapter to apply the changes you make.